 Cabane de l'A Neuve

 With 153 buildings of various sizes and shapes throughout the Swiss Alps, from the bleakest to the new high-tech and more welcoming, the Swiss Alpine Club mountain huts are very popular walking destinations.
-I myself have enjoyed visiting a great many over the years but am rather reluctant to recommend them in this book.
+Since this website was launched, and even long before, I myself have enjoyed visiting a great many but today the social loner I have become is rather reluctant to recommend them.
 Over the last few years a pattern has begun to emerge and mountain huts are tending to get bigger and bigger in order to accommodate more and more people in an ever more comfortable setting.
 Opinions differ as to the merits of this tendency.
 Whatever the case, old-style mountain huts where the quality of the welcome is considered more important than the number of people that can be accommodated, are harder and harder to find.
 And, ultimately, this is the kind of hut that we loners appreciate.

 From the village of La Fouly, cross the small bridge over the Dranse de Ferret which runs down along the road, and walk to and then through the Glaciers campsite.
 A signs shows the way up towards the hut and a walking time of 3½ hours.
 The path leads up through a fairy tale pine forest.
 It's delightful to feel your steps cushioned by the soft layer of moss and pine needles, like a Finnish forest track relocated in the Valais Alps!
 Leaving the forest behind you, the path now heads up between bushes over particularly arid ground wisely named Le Désert [1660 m, 15 min].